wilsonmar/wilsonmar.github.io/_posts/2023-11-26-microsoft-fabric.md

    <a target="_blank" href="https://res.cloudinary.com/dcajqrroq/image/upload/v1701404722/lakehouse-gens-1609x654_rey2mo.png"><img alt="lakehouse-gens-1609x654.png" src="https://res.cloudinary.com/dcajqrroq/image/upload/v1701404722/lakehouse-gens-1609x654_rey2mo.png"></a>

-   First generation platforms used ETL to Transfor and Load data into data warehouses from which analytics reports are created.
+   First generation platforms used ETL to Transform and Load data into data warehouses from which analytics reports are created.
-   Two-tier architectures still use ETL despite using data lakes referrenced directly by Machine Learning systems.
+   Two-tier architectures still use ETL despite using data lakes referred directly by Machine Learning systems.

    Lakehouse architecture is a data management architecture that combines the analytic capabilities of data warehouses with the scale and flexibility of data lakes to support every known data workload.
 It is a new paradigm that enables data teams to work with any type of data, build data pipelines in any language, and use any kind of downstream analytics, business intelligence, or machine learning tool.

    Combined with the wide and easy availability of disk space on hyperscalers (AWS, Azure, Google), data that used to be processed by ETL can now be processed by ELT or ELTL.

+   <a target="_blank" href="https://www.linkedin.com/pulse/comparing-microsoft-fabric-azure-machine-learning-which-kim-berg/">PROTIP</a>:
+   Microsoft's legacy <strong>Azure ML</strong> PaaS offering is elevated by Fabric's <strong>Synapse Data Science</strong> SaaS offering by adding access to OneCloud Delta format and the "universal" data preparation, management, and analysis tools that goes with it.

 1. For a deeper dive, get the 267-page ebook PDF "Delta Lake: Up & Running by O’Reilly at: